 - Make sure the olive oil is hot before placing the salmon into the pan.
 I like to test if the oil is hot by adding a tiny drop of water into the pan; if it crackles, then the oil is ready!
 Hot oil will make sure the salmon is crispy and not soggy!

 - If air frying salmon, make sure the air fryer is preheated!
 This will maximize crispiness.

-There are two ways to tell if salmon is fully cooked!
-You can use a thermometer or you can test it with a fork.
-The salmon is done once the thickest part of the fillet reaches the internal temperature of 145°F. If you are doing a fork test, the salmon is fully cooked if it flakes apart easily when you put on it with a fork.
-If you want super well-done salmon, I recommend adding 1 or 2 minutes onto the cook times in this recipe.
+There are two ways to tell if salmon is fully cooked.
+First, you can use a thermometer to see if the thickest part of the salmon fillet reaches the internal temperature of 145°F. Second, you can test it with a fork; the salmon is fully cooked if it flakes apart easily.
+If you want super well-done salmon, I recommend adding 1 or 2 minutes to the cook times in this recipe.

 Reheating: For the best results, reheat your salmon fillets in a pan on the stove top to make sure the salmon stays crispy.
 You can also air fry the salmon for 3 – 4 minutes at 350°F or microwave the salmon alone and then add the mango salsa on afterward.

 Did you make this recipe?